catholicmelb/parish-handbook/docs/contents/3-parish-operations.md

 PO Box 146, East Melbourne VIC 8002\
 Phone: (03) 9926 5630

 Priests moving to Victoria will need to apply for a Victorian WWCC card.
-Applications can be made through the [Department of Justice website](http://www.workingwithchildren.vic.gov.au/home/applications/apply+for+a+check/).
+Applications can be made through the [Service Victoria website](https://service.vic.gov.au/services/working-with-children)[](http://www.workingwithchildren.vic.gov.au/home/applications/apply+for+a+check/).

 *Please note* that no public ministry can be conducted prior to the WWCC application being lodged.